kid101/EncumbranceDemo/README.md

 Location can be changed to point to some other location.

 After downloading the file.
 Flow Loads it and send hello to parties mentioned in the file.

+API `demo/sayHelloTo` to send hello to the parties mentioned in the partyList.txt

+API `demo/getAllHello/{pageNumber}` to view all the hello's.